bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 model called normalizing flows.
-Alongside `Variational Autoencoders <link://slug/variational-autoencoders>`__ and autoregressive models (e.g. `Pixel CNN <link://slug/pixelcnn>`__ and `Autoregressive autoencoders <link://slug/autoregressive-autoencoders>`__), normalizing flows have been one of the big ideas in deep probabilistic generative models (I don't count GANs aren't counted here because they are not quite probabilistic).
+Alongside `Variational Autoencoders <link://slug/variational-autoencoders>`__ and autoregressive models (e.g. `Pixel CNN <link://slug/pixelcnn>`__ and `Autoregressive autoencoders <link://slug/autoregressive-autoencoders>`__), normalizing flows have been one of the big ideas in deep probabilistic generative models[1]_ (I don't count GANs aren't counted here because they are not quite probabilistic).
 Specifically, I'll be presenting Real NVP, one of the earlier normalizing flow techniques named *Real NVP* (circa 2016).